 Typical health maintenance services include:

-The amount you can save on gym membership with health insurance depends on the level of cover offered by your policy.
+This depends on the level of cover offered by your policy.
 Maximum benefit limits are typically only a few hundred dollars a year, so you would need to weigh up the benefits versus costs to decide if it is the right sort of cover for you.

 If you suffer from a chronic medical condition where such health services would be of benefit to you, it may be well worth your while to be covered.
 Or if they are services that you use regularly anyway, paying a few hundred dollars less for them every year would obviously make sense.